2. Plug the pump openings with suitable plugs.

 - pressure hose sealing rings;

-- steering tube seals;
+- steering gear tube sealing rings;

-- O-ring between reservoir and pump.
+- sealing ring between the tank and the pump.

 9. Bleed the power steering system.

-- there are no fluid leaks;
+- no liquid leaks;